 - Choose the appropriate billing code: either manual therapy or neuromuscular re-education, based on the type or treatment or expected effect of treatment using IASTM

 This course is accepted by many professional credentialing organizations and state professional regulatory boards.
 Rules and regulations change frequently without notification, and apply differently to live and online courses.
 Please check with your state board to confirm accuracy of this list and acceptance of contact hours.
 Certificate of Attendance will be issued to all participants upon completion of the course and may be used for CEU verification of credits.
 CE credits vary by state.
 Please check with your state board/certifying agency to confirm conversion of contact hours to CE.
 See links below.

 Physical Therapy Board of California: The Physical Therapy Board of California recognizes Rehab Education, LLC as an approval agency to approve providers offering continuing competency courses for CA licensed PTs and PTAs.
 This course is approved for 7.5 contact hours.

 Illinois State Board of Physical Therapy: Approved CE Sponsor by Illinois State Board of Physical Therapy, Division of Professional Regulations, Approval #216.000227.
 (Course must be taken prior to 09-30-2020)

-NJ Board of Chiropractic Examiners: This course is approved by the NJ Board of Chiropractic Examiners for 7.5 contact hours.
-(Course must be taken between 09-1-2017 and 08-31-2019)
+NJ Board of Chiropractic Examiners: The New Jersey State Board of Chiropractic Examiners has approved Rehab Education as a pre-approved provider/sponsor of chiropractic continuing education courses.
+This course has been approved for 7.5 contact hours.
+(Course must be taken between 09-1-2019 and 08-31-2021)

 NY State Physical Therapy Board: Rehab Education, LLC is recognized as an approved provider of PT and PTA continuing education by the NY State Education Department Board of Physical Therapy.
 (Course must be taken prior to 05-10-2022)